Biography – English

 In 1989, she was recognized on the international scene as the First Prize winner at the Stravinsky International Piano Competition.
 She won Second Prize at the 1992 Montreal International Music Competition, at which she also won a Special Prize for the best interpretation of the unpublished work.
 In 1993, she received the Outstanding Achievement Award from the Governor General of Canada and in 1994 won the Second Prize at the First International Franz Liszt Competition in Weimar.
 In 1999, she was awarded the prestigious Virginia Parker Prize by the Canada Council for the Arts.

-She graduated from both the Curtis Institute of Music and the Juilliard School before she turned twenty.
+Before turning twenty, she graduated from both the Curtis Institute of Music and the Juilliard School, where she studied with Seymour Lipkin.
 She decided to further her studies in London with Maria Curcio-Diamand, Schnabel’s protégée, at the "Mozarteum" in Salzburg with Karl-Heinz Kämmerling and received the Konzertexam Diplom from the Hochschule "Franz Liszt" in Weimar, where she worked with the late Lazar Berman.
-She was the first non-Italian recipient of the honorary title of “Master” upon graduating from the Accademia Pianistica in Imola, Italy.
+She was the first non-Italian recipient of the honorary title of “Master” upon graduating from the Accademia Pianistica “Incontri col Maestro” in Imola, Italy.
 She also worked with Joaquín Achúcarro at Southern Methodist University, where she held the Johnson-Prothro Artist-in-Residence endowed position.
-Ms. Chung is the recipient of the prestigious Honors Diploma at the Accademia Chigiana in Siena, Italy and was named Honorary Professor of the Jilin Arts College in China.
+Ms. Chung is the recipient of the Honors Diploma at the Accademia Chigiana in Siena, Italy and was named Honorary Professor of the Jilin Arts College in China.

 Lucille is fluent in French, English, Korean, Italian, German, and Russian.
 She and husband, pianist Alessio Bax make their home in New York City with their daughter, Mila, and are artistic co-directors of the Joaquín Achúcarro Foundation, which seeks to further the careers of young pianists.